 Review Cover as Your Agency Grows

-As you add salespeople, increase transaction volumes, or expand into new markets (commercial, rural, property management), your risk profile changes.
+As you add salespeople, increase transaction volumes or expand into new markets (commercial, rural, property management), your risk profile shifts.
 Review your insurance at each renewal and notify your insurer of significant changes during the year.

 6

-Maintain comprehensive records of all property transactions, including vendor disclosures, buyer communications, marketing approvals, and inspection reports.
-If a claim arises months or years later, detailed records are your best defence.
+Keep comprehensive records of every property transaction - vendor disclosures, buyer communications, marketing approvals and inspection reports.
+If a claim surfaces months or years later, thorough documentation is your strongest defence.

 7

-Multi-office agencies, those with high transaction volumes, or agencies offering property management services benefit from a specialist insurance broker.
-Brokers can build tailored packages that address the specific risks of your agency's operations.
+Agencies with multiple offices, high transaction volumes or combined sales-and-management operations benefit from a specialist insurance broker.
+Brokers can build tailored packages across multiple underwriters to address the specific risks of your operation.

 Frequently Asked Questions